-What we linguists perceive as cross-linguistic invariants are reflexes of the selection environment of grammar systems, namely our neuro-cognitive equipment, and indirectly its limitations in its linguistic application.
+What we linguists perceive as cross-linguistic invariants are reflexes of the selection environment of grammar systems, namely our neuro-cognitive strong points, and indirectly their limitations in the domain of their application.
 Crucially, universals are emergent, they are not programmed in.
 The processing brain evolutionarily shapes grammars by sieving out less adapted variants.
-The major traits are the traits we observe cross-linguistically and construe as language universals.
+The major traits are the traits we perceive as universals

 Here is a biological example.
-Mammals have re-entered the sea as a habitat at several occasions.
-If animals change their habitat, the factors of selection change and we note the effects of adaptation to the new habitat, ranging from fish-like forms (see dolphins), to transformations of limbs into paddles (see seals), or merely webbed feet, as in the case of water hounds or otters.
-For example, 50 millions of years ago, in the course of roughly 15 million years of evolution, the processes of evolution-by-selection have produced life forms that look like fish (see dolphins or whales).
-The message of this excursion is that nobody would call for a "universal grammar" of sea life in order to explain 'universals' of marine life forms.
-The theory of evolution is sufficient.
+Mammals have re-entered the sea as a habitat.
+As a consequence the evolution by selection produced life forms that, after many generations, look like fish (see dolphins or whales).
+If animals change their habitat, the factors of selection change and we note the effects of adaptation to the new habitat, ranging from fish-like forms, to transformations of limbs into paddles (see seals), or merely webbed feet, as in the case of water hounds or otters.
+The message of this excursion is that nobody would call for a "universal grammar" of sea life.
+The theory of evolution is enough.
 The cross-species invariants are emergent.
-Biologists call this "convergent evolution" (Foote et als.
+Biologist call this "convergent evolution" (Foote et als.
 2015).